j-Hop/rent-car/README.md

 ⬆️⬆️⬆️⬆️⬆️⬆️

-<span style="font-family: 'Italic, Adine Kirnberg';">This project was created using Create React App.
+`This project was created using Create React App.
 Web application for viewing and being able to rent a car for yourself.
-Users can view the list of available cars, filter them and mark their favorites or choose the one they like more.</span>
+Users can view the list of available cars, filter them and mark their favorites or choose the one they like more.`

 <span style="font-family: 'Italic, Adine Kirnberg';">Features</span> ᎓
 * View a list of available cars